tnpriyanka12/rental-marketplace/README.md

 * Live Site Address -  https://rental-marketplace.herokuapp.com/ /

 * "Happy Homes" is a website for finding rentals all over Australia.
 You can sign up if you are a new user and login directly if you are an already existing user.
-Paypal payment coming soon.
+Paypal payment options coming soon.
+Very user-friendly website .
+Provides links to every page.
+You can create a booking only if logged in.
+You can delete only your booking.
+Page redirects to login page if you try to delete someone other users' booking.

 Other Gems used
 -----------------